Childhood Central Nervous System Germ Cell Tumors Treatment (PDQ®)–Patient Version

 - There are different types of childhood CNS germ cell tumors.

-- Signs and symptoms of childhood CNS germ cell tumors include unusual thirst, frequent urination, early puberty, or vision changes.
+- Signs and symptoms of childhood CNS germ cell tumors include unusual thirst, frequent urination, or vision changes.

-- Imaging studies and tests are used to detect (find) and diagnose childhood CNS germ cell tumors.
+- Imaging studies and other tests are used to help diagnose childhood CNS germ cell tumors.